Interface and Software

 Like for example DMX512 and LIN, Max-i uses asynchronous UART communication with "Break" to separate telegrams.
 This is the most efficient way for Max-i, which uses synchronous binary communication on the bus where all byte values from 0 to 255 are possible (no code left for separation).
 To be able to hold back the communication when the bus is busy and/or there are many 1-bits to transfer (1-bits are up to 3 times longer than 0-bits), Max-i uses automatic flow control based on CTS.

 First of all, the transmitter FIFO in the standard UART 16550 of the PC world has always been full of errors and flaws.
-In the first version, the FIFO didn't work at all although the circuit was brought to market!
+In the first version, the transmitter FIFO didn't work at all although the circuit was marketed!
 In the next version (16550AFN), the FIFO almost worked, but a byte written while the last byte was transmitted, was not always recognized so that you could lose bytes.
-In the following versions, this bug was fixed, but except for Texas Instruments, the designers still did not realize that a transmitter FIFO without automatic flow control is useless in practice, and although there are plenty of newer and better designs like 16C650, 16C750, 16C850 and 16C950, most chip sets in the PC-world still use the buggy one.
+In the following versions, this bug was fixed, but except for Texas Instruments, the designers still did not realize that a transmitter FIFO without automatic flow control is useless in practice, and although there are plenty of newer and much better designs like 16C650, 16C750, 16C850 and 16C950, most chip sets in the PC-world "of course" still use the buggy one after 40 years.